What will the 2021 spring semester look like?

 All decisions regarding the cancellation of concurrent enrollment courses will be made by the high schools that host them.

 Will campus tours for prospective students be allowed?

-All in-person campus visits and hosted events are currently suspended.
-However, our admissions counselors are now hosting virtual admission information sessions at weber.edu/campusvisit.
+While in-person tours are available, admissions counselors are also hosting virtual admission information sessions at weber.edu/campusvisit.
 Additionally, future Wildcats are encouraged to participate in our virtual campus tour at weber.edu/virtualtour.

 Is the Weber Cares Food Pantry open?